StoneyDSP/stoney-css/README.md

 Crucially, it's all done using native CSS3 - no plugins, no libraries, no additional dependencies nor build step...

-Just put these files where your CSS is (i.e., './src/assets/css/stoney-css') and begin styling your page from 'styles.css' exactly as you normally would.
+Just put these files where your CSS is (i.e., './src/assets/css/stoney-css'), @import the 'styles.css' within, and begin styling your page exactly as you normally would.
 Like this:

 ```
 @import url("./stoney-css/styles.css");